International Journal of Education, Learning, and Pedagogical Sciences (INJELPS)

 - Editorial Board: International and multidisciplinary

-Editor’s Note
+Editor’s Note (Maiden Issue)

 International Journal of Education, Learning, and Pedagogical Sciences (INJELPS)

-As a peer-reviewed international journal, INJELPS upholds rigorous academic standards through a double-blind review process, strict adherence to publication ethics, and commitment to originality and methodological soundness.
-Each article published undergoes careful scrutiny to ensure it contributes new knowledge and meaningful insights to the field of education.
+As a peer-reviewed international journal, INJELPS upholds rigorous academic standards through a double-blind review process, strict adherence to publication ethics, and commitment to originality and methodological rigor.
+Each manuscript underwent comprehensive evaluation by expert reviewers to ensure that the research published contributes meaningful knowledge and practical implications for educators, administrators, curriculum developers, and policymakers.

 Editorial Board: